 What to Expect

-We are practicing safe distancing.
+We are wearing masks and practicing safe distancing.

 See ushers for updates.